-- Real data usually have thousands, or millions of dimensions - E.g., web documents, where the dimensionality is the vocabulary of words - Facebook graph, where the dimensionality is the number of users - Huge number of dimensions causes problems - Data becomes very sparse, some algorithms become meaningless (e.g. density based clustering) - The complexity of several algorithms depends on the dimensionality and they become infeasible.
+- Real data usually have thousands, or millions of dimensions - E.g., web documents, where the dimensionality is the vocabulary of words - Facebook graph, where the dimensionality is the number of users - Huge number of dimensions causes problems - Data becomes very sparse, some algorithms become meaningless (e.g. density based clustering) - The complexity of several algorithms depends on the dimensionality and they become infeasible (e.g. nearest neighbor search).